Last updated on October 18th, 2023 at 05:57 pm

 History of Benitses begins when it was first inhabited,

-This was in ancient times, and was because of the abundant fresh water springs with which the area was favoured.
+This was in ancient times and was because of the abundant freshwater springs with which the area was favored.

-It is estimated that 80% of the water in Corfu are in the hills here, stemming from the limestone rocks of the mountains of Stavros and Agioi Deka which surround the valley.
+It is estimated that 80% of the water in Corfu is in the hills here, stemming from the limestone rocks of the mountains of Stavros and Agioi Deka which surround the valley.

 The ruins of Roman baths and other finds demonstrate that not only was it inhabited but that it was also a particularly important part of the island.